intel/ai-reference-models/quickstart/language_modeling/pytorch/llama/inference/cpu/README.md

 * Do quantization to get INT8 model before running INT8.
   ```
-  #default using IPEX static quantization
+  #optional: qconfig.json is saved in this repo, you can also do calibration by yourself to re-generation it
-  bash do_quantization.sh int8-fp32 default  # or use int8-bf16
+  bash do_quantization.sh calibration sq

+  #unzip qconfig.zip to get qconfig.json
+  unzip qconfig.zip
-  #optional using IPEX smoothquant for better accuracy
+  #using IPEX smoothquant for better accuracy
   bash do_quantization.sh int8-fp32 sq # or use int8-bf16

   ```

 * Set ENV to use fp16 AMX if you are using a supported platform